Skip to main content Skip to navigation

 The analysis:

-• makes the underlying assumptions and any limitations of the chosen frameworks or methodologies clear
+• makes any underlying assumptions or limitations of the chosen frameworks or methodologies clear

-• is of a depth that is proportionate to the scale and importance of the policy issue.
+• is proportionate to the scale and importance of the policy issue.

 Where relevant, the analysis: